byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

 * Mixed errors
   * First a data error and then a UART timeout
   * Unicode errors and then UART timeout
+* Odd Errors
+  * Get a DDR Data error regularly but there is at least one good execution in the mix that resets the counters.
+Seems to be a timing error.

 To Do:
 * Check back to back reconfigures (need a repower?)